 Interaction of interactive map and form with checkboxes.
 An example of using the map API.

-This can be useful to be able to quickly select various areas of a map from a list.
-A user need not to be familiar with geographic locations in order to locate a given section.
-It can also be a significantly faster way to highlight areas of a map, if the areas of interest are only in specific sections.
+This can be useful to be able to select various states of a map from a list.
+A user need not be familiar with geographic locations to locate a given section.
+It can also be a much faster way to highlight areas of a map if the areas of interest are only in specific sections.
 This results in a more organized visual look presented to the user.
-Checkboxes are also useful on sites which allow advanced searches for their users, such as for jobs, accommodation, or media.
+Checkboxes are also useful on sites that allow advanced searches for their users, such as for jobs, accommodation, or media.

-The following example (from our US demo version) creates a series of checkboxes that correspond to different areas on the map.
+The following example (based on USA HTML map) creates a series of checkboxes that correspond to different states on the map.
 Depending on where the user clicks, the highlight is added or removed.

 $(function() {